Faculty Mentors

 • Complete the student progress report.

-• Give constructive and critical review of all of the components of the scholar’s research project
+• Give a constructive and critical review of all of the components of the scholar’s research project

-• Assist the scholar in preparing and being selected for appropriate presentation of the research project
+• Assist the scholar in preparing and being selected for the appropriate presentation of the research project

 • Provide feedback to the McNair Program regarding both the student and the program in general